‘walking in truth’

 However, Jesus taught about ‘“the way, the truth, and the life”’(John 14:6).
-So there’s a way and a life associated with this truth; it’s not just something to be known and stood in, but to travel and live by too, which obviously ‘walking in the truth’ implies.
-This third letter of John also mentions, ‘a journey… for the sake of the Name’(3 John 6-7), i.e. the name of Jesus, who John introduces elsewhere as, ‘the Word… was with God… was God… became flesh, and lived among us… full of grace and truth’(John 1:1-14) – i.e. Jesus is the actual message, the ‘word of the truth, the Good News of your salvation’(Ephesians 1:13).
+So there’s a way and a life associated with this truth; it’s not just something to be known and stood in, but to travel and live by too, which obviously ‘walking in truth’ implies.
+This third letter of John also mentions a ‘journey… for the sake of the Name’(3 John 1:6-7), i.e. the name of Jesus, who John introduces elsewhere as, ‘the Word… was with God… was God… became flesh, and lived among us… full of grace and truth’(John 1:1-14) – i.e. Jesus is the actual message, the ‘word of the truth, the Good News of your salvation’(Ephesians 1:13).

 Interestingly we should leave a fragrance in our wake, like the presence of Jesus passing through!
 Moreover, just like with real fruit this fragrance is complex, composed of many notes.
-As already mentioned, the top note in the Spirit of Jesus perfume must always be ‘love’(1 Corinthians 13:1), otherwise we’ll spread a discordant ‘clanging’(1 Corinthians 13:1) fragrance (stink!), but there are other aspects to this fruit’s aroma too, ‘joy, peace…’(Galatians 5:22) etc.
+As already mentioned, the top note in this Spirit of Jesus perfume must always be ‘love’(1 Corinthians 13:1ff.), otherwise we’ll spread a discordant ‘clanging’(1 Corinthians 13:1) fragrance (stink!), but there are other aspects to the fruit’s aroma too, ‘joy, peace, patience, kindness…’(Galatians 5:22) etc.

 This short letter in particular emanates a note of joy.
-John ‘rejoiced greatly’(3 John 3) when he heard that Gaius was walking in the truth, adding ‘I have no greater joy than this, to hear about my children walking in truth’(3 John 4).
+John ‘rejoiced greatly’(3 John 1:3) when he heard that Gaius was walking in the truth, adding ‘I have no greater joy than this: to hear about my children walking in truth’(3 John 1:4).
 It’s interesting that the scent from another’s bouquet prompted his joy, someone he’d sown into spiritually (which is likely the sense in which Gaius was his child).
 Likewise Gaius had been sowing his resources into the missionaries’ work.
 We can all do that through giving and prayer etc., without necessarily physically walking at all.
-The fragrance of our walk should involve the joy of watching the spiritual flowering and fruiting of others, from our wisely planted seeds, even those sown into relative ‘strangers’(3 John 5).
+The fragrance of our walk should involve the joy of watching the spiritual flowering and fruiting of others, from our wisely planted seeds, even those sown into relative ‘strangers’(3 John 1:5).

 Please feel free to share this via social media etc.